Skip to contents

 style

 Character.
-Neighbour definition: "queen" (shared boundary point, default), "rook" (shared edge), or "knn" (k nearest centroids).
+Neighbour definition: "queen" (shared boundary point, default), "rook" (shared edge), "knn" (k nearest centroids), or "idw" (inverse distance weights).

 k